jd31122025-design/myblog/archives.md

 title: 'Archives'
 subtitle: A list of all posts and tags used on this site.
 ---

+Sometimes it is fun to go back and read old posts.
+If you enjoy doing that, then this page is for you.
+It lists all the tags used on this site, and under each tag, it lists all the posts that have that tag.
+You can click on any post title to read that post.

+The headings on this page include:
 * TOC
 {:toc}

-<p>Sometimes it is fun to go back and read old posts.
-If you enjoy doing that, then this page is for you.
-It lists all the tags used on this site, and under each tag, it lists all the posts that have that tag.
-You can click on any post title to read that post.</p>

-<p>Or, you can browse all posts, no matter what category they belong to.
-To do that, simply scroll down the page
-until you see the "Search by Post" section.
-There, you will find a list of all posts on this site, in reverse chronological order.</p>

 ## Search by Tags: